Code reference information

 View external documentation

-To view documentation for a symbol at the current caret position in a web browser, press Shift+F1 or selectfrom the main menu.
+To view documentation for a symbol at the caret in a web browser, press Shift+F1 or selectfrom the main menu.

 To view external documentation, you need to configure the documentation URL first.
 PyCharm comes with the URLs for pandas, wx, kivy, PySide, PyQt5, PyQt4, matplotlib, pyramid, flask, and gtk.
 You can modify the predefined set of URLs or add a new one in the project Settings/Preferences.